G6NHU-2 DX cluster

 HamClock

-I welcome HamClock users to connect to G6NHU-2, please ensure your HamClock version is greater than 3.03 (as otherwise it can cause excessive traffic).
+G6NHU-2 is the best DX Cluster to use for your HamClock due to custom optimisations and I welcome HamClock users to connect to G6NHU-2.
+Please ensure your HamClock version is greater than 3.03 (as otherwise it can cause excessive traffic).
 If your HamClock version is shown in red, tap on the version number and follow the prompts to restart, then accept the update when it is offered.

 How to configure HamClock to connect to G6NHU-2